Plenty of marketers and salespeople use “demand generation” and “lead generation” interchangeably.

 If your goal is to maximize the effectiveness of your marketing strategy, then you’ll need to master both demand and lead generation.

-Demand generation makes people aware of your business’s products and services.
+Demand generation makes prospective customers aware of your business’s products and services.

 It essentially plants a seed in their head, they may not do anything with the information at first, but eventually, they may use it.

 Demand generation is broad; though people may know about your brand, there’s no guarantee that they will actually pay for your services or product.

 Lead generation takes those who are already aware of your brand and captures the awareness to interest.
 From awareness and interest, prospects move through the processes of consideration, decision, and purchase.

 In short, demand generation and lead generation are the fundamental starting points to making a sale.
 Just make sure you’re taking your audience’s needs and interests into consideration on both fronts.

 It doesn’t always have to be “demand gen vs lead gen.”

 Lead generation depends on successful demand generation.
 Though subtle, the difference between awareness and interest is significant.

 Demand generation creates awareness, and lead generation creates and captures interest.
 The result is qualified leads that have a greater chance of making a purchase.

 By now, you should have a straightforward understanding of the difference between demand gen and lead gen: the goal of demand generation is to generate awareness, and the goal of lead generation is to take that awareness and capture it into interest.